ErpNetDocs/dev/domain-api/transactions.md

 Тhe ErpNet Domain API introduces a server-side transaction that holds any change of an entity object made between calls of BeginTransaction and EndTransaction.

+An api transaction is a data set that contains the data for the objects used in the transaction.
+When we create a domain object in a transaction, a data set containing the data for this object is created in the memory of the api process.
+If we create another object in the same transaction, the second object is also saved in the same data set.
+The data is not yet present in the database until we commit the transaction.

+If we update the same field with different API requests in the same transaction, the value of the field remains the one submitted last.

+If we use a front-end transaction, each submission of a value for a given field will trigger front-end events that may update other fields.

+When the transaction is committed, the entire dataset is submitted to the database.
+At this point, we don't guarantee the order in which records from the same table are inserted into database.
+That's why several objects that have reference to the same entity type must be created in different transactions (for example parent-child related documents).

 **BeginTransaction** is unbound (not bound to any entity) action (actions are called with HTTP POST method) that initializes an object transaction on the server and  returns a *TransactionId* token as a plain text (not json - for example XXXXX).
 This object transaction is something like memory data-set that holds copies of database records.

 The transaction lives in the server memory for 20 minutes sliding expiration.